jpetitto/GistList/README.md

 ### Task 3 (Estimated time 15 min)
 *warning*: don't forget to commit your finished work for task 2 with commit title "Task 2" before starting this task.

-Some of the gists that we are getting have annonimus owners, which inturn means we don't have a owner image to load for the gist.
+Some of the gists that we are getting have anonymous owners, which inturn means we don't have a owner image to load for the gist.

 1. Switch to use `GithubApi.getGistsObservable()` as your api which will return you an `Observable` instead of `Call` object.
 Make sure the app behaves as it suppose to with the new method of fetching the data.
 2. Then use an apptopiate `RxJava` operator to only display the gists with owner and not the ones with `null` value;